-The surveyed sample of service centers employs almost 33 000 people and since the last year their headcount grew by 4,31%.
+The surveyed sample of service centers employs more than 34 000 people and since the last year their headcount grew by 4,31%.
 At the same time, 86% of member companies expect their headcount to further grow within the next 12 months.
-The average age is 33 years and almost three quarters of employees hold a university degree.
-Service centers have a lean management structure as only 8,5% of the staff have people management positions.
-BSCs also employ predominantly Slovak citizens; there are only 9% of foreigners among staff whereas those from the eu are in majority (71%).
-From the point of view of gender diversity, the proportion of women and men employed in the BSC sector is balanced.
-BSCs offer women opportunities to hold positions in management as well as STeM fields (Science, Technology, engineering, and Mathematics): 41% of managers are female, but only 11% of the female employees work in STeM roles.
+The average age is 34 years and almost three quarters of employees hold a university degree.
+Service centers have a lean management structure as only 9,6% of the staff have people management positions.
+BSCs also employ predominantly Slovak citizens; there are only 11% of foreigners among staff whereas those from the EU are in majority (64%).
+From the point of view of gender diversity, for the first time BSCF members companies have been employing more women than men – 50,5% of all FTEs have been females.